Juniper/terraform-provider-apstra/docs/data-sources/iba_dashboards.md

 ### Read-Only

-- `ids` (Set of String) A set of Apstra object ID numbers of  the IBA Dashboards in the blueprint.
+- `ids` (Set of String) A set of Apstra object ID numbers of the IBA Dashboards in the Blueprint.